 Jan Scott MB, BS, M.D., FRCPsych

 Dr. Jan Scott is now Professor of Psychological Medicine at the University of Newcastle.
 She is a Distinguished Founding Fellow of the Academy of Cognitive Therapy (one of 8 individuals worldwide).
-Her research focuses on combined treatment strategies (using pharmacotherapy and Cognitive Therapy) in the treatment of individuals with bipolar disorders, chronic and/or severe depressions, and treatment resistant schizophrenia.
-More recently, she has begun to research the development of age appropriate services to meet the needs of adolescents and young adults with early onset bipolar disorders.
+Her research focuses on combined treatment strategies (using pharmacotherapy and Cognitive Therapy) in the treatment of individuals with bipolar disorders, chronic and/or severe depressions, and treatment resistant psychosis.
+More recently, she has begun to research the development of age appropriate services to meet the needs of adolescents and young adults with early onset bipolar disorders or at high risk of developing recurrent mood disorders.
+This approach especially examines the application of staging models (like those used in general medicine) to inform diagnosis and treatment.
 Additional research focuses on mechanisms of action of psychological treatments, the prediction and management of medication non-adherence and studies of the short- and long-term prognosis of bipolar disorders.

 Mauricio Tohen M.D., DrPH, MBA